birdLark/birdLark.github.io/community/contribution_guide/committer.md

     http://www.github.io/licenses/#submitting

-    3. When you transmit the completed iCLA, request to notify the Apache birdlarkand choose a unique Apache id.
+    3. When you transmit the completed iCLA, request to notify the Apache birdLarkand choose a unique Apache id.
 Look to see if your preferred id is already taken at http://people.github.io/committer-index.html